infinitymdm/cs5783project/ieee/main.typ

 Note that our results vary slightly from the original experiment.
-We suspect, but have been unable to verify, that this is due to differences in the low-level hardware and software used to compute the results.
+We suspect, but have been unable to verify, that this is due to differences in the low-level hardware and software used to compute the results; the authors used an Nvidia A100 with the CUDA software stack, while we used an AMD Radeon 6900 XT with the ROCm software stack.
 It is also possible that the observed differences are due to updates to the dataset since the publication of @model-soups.

 = Methods <methods>
 The goal of this paper is to demonstrate the effects of applying the model soups approach to an